TimeEval/TimeEval/README.md

 > If you use TimeEval, please consider [citing](#citation) our paper.

-> 📖 TimeEval's documentation is at https://timeeval.readthedocs.io.
+📖 TimeEval's documentation is hosted at https://timeeval.readthedocs.io.

 ## Features